swesterfeld/liquidsfz/README.md

 ## DESCRIPTION

 liquidsfz is a free and open source sampler that can load and play .sfz files.
+It can also load and play Hydrogen drumkits.
 We support JACK and LV2.

 The main goal is to provide a library that is easy to integrate into other projects.
-Right now the API is still changing, but in the long term goal is to provide a library API that is stable.

- * API documentation is available here: http://space.twc.de/~stefan/liquidsfz/api-0.2.0
+ * API documentation is available here: http://space.twc.de/~stefan/liquidsfz/api-0.2.1
  * There is also a list of [currently supported SFZ opcodes](OPCODES.md)

+The API should be fairly stable at this point, so we try to maintain source compatibility.

 ## COMPILING